Welcome to today's edition of the Rush 24-7 podcast.

 And Kennedy said, I'm not taking that much power away from the Congress.

-Because to them that's what this is all about, the immense power in those 2,700 pages.
+Because to them, that's what this is all about.

 And they're shocked.

-It isn't gonna be your doctor.
+It isn't going to be your doctor.

 Some utopia.

-Couple things here, folks.
+A couple things here, folks.

-Uh, I had so many people, and I really need to thank you so much.
+I had so many people, and I really need to thank you so much.

 I had so many people telling me how much they enjoyed the program yesterday.

-So what I've decided to do, um, we've posted free.
+So what I've decided to do, we've posted free, normally on our website, rushlimbaugh.com, the DittoCam is reserved for subscribers.

-But because of the overwhelming praise for yesterday's first hour, actually the whole program, what we've done is post the first hour Ditto Cam video at Rush Limbaugh.com free.
+But because of the overwhelming praise for yesterday's first hour, actually the whole program, what we've done is post the first hour DittoCam video at rushlimbaugh.com free.

 It's difficult for me to say.

-Second thing is I do not know how this happened.
+Second thing is, I do not know how this happened.

-I don't know what caused it, but there is an absolutely accurate, correct, factually, and uh fair story on the last month of this program in the Washington Post.
+I don't know what caused it, but there is an absolutely accurate, correct, factually, and fair story on the last month of this program in the Washington Post.

 It was put up last night.

-I don't know if it's in the printed version or if it's just a website piece, but I have I read it, I had to read it two or three times.
+I don't know if it's in the printed version or if it's just a website piece, but I read it.

 I cannot believe it.

-This program, me never accorded this kind of treatment in the mainstream media.
+This program, me, never accorded this kind of treatment in the mainstream media.

 The truth about how few advertisers have been lost, the truth about how few stations, the truth about how little damage was done to this program.